InsanusMokrassar/ktgbotapi/README.md

 It is one more project which wish to be useful and full Telegram Bots API bridge for Kotlin.
 Most part of some specific solves or unuseful moments are describing by official [Telegram Bot API](https://core.telegram.org/bots/api).

+## Compatibility

+This version compatible with [July 2018 update of TelegramBotAPI](https://core.telegram.org/bots/api#july-26-2018).
+That means that most part of API has been implemented (according to last [August 2018 update of TelegramBotAPI](https://core.telegram.org/bots/api#august-27-2018)) except the Passport API which will be included as soon as possible.

 ## How to work with library?

 By default in any documentation will be meaning that you have variable in scope with names